KB ID 0001291 Dtd 17/03/17

 Reset IMM Password Remotely

-Download the IBM ASU Utility onto your IBM server.
-(Note: There’s an x64 bit version, and an x32 bit version, run the correct one to extract the tools).
+Remotely connect to your IBM server Download the IBM ASU Utility (Note: There’s an x64 bit version, and an x32 bit version, run the correct one to extract the tools).

 Run the following command to ensure that the USERID account exists

 It should detect the IMM by IP address and return IMM.LoginID.1=USERID

 Note: If it returns a different username you can check each login ID and reset them one by one.